Skip to the main content.

 Traditional Talk Therapy

-Traditional talk therapy can be done in individual or group sessions.
+Traditional talk therapy can be done in individual therapy or group therapy sessions.
 Traditional talk therapy can also be done over the phone or via video chat.

 The length and number of sessions in traditional talk therapy depend on how severe your symptoms are and how long it takes for them to improve.
 Some people go into weekly sessions for several years, while others may only need one session per year during the holidays.